BrokenFlame/Docs/data-docs/RoleAndPermissionMatrix-Template.md

 # Roles and Permissions Matrix for Requirements

+Below is a basic template to take requirements roles and permissions.
+This matrix is useful for building groups permissions and understanding system requirements during the design phase.

 |                        | Sales | Technical Support | System Administrator | Security | Customers |
 | ---------------------- | ----- | ----------------- | -------------------- | -------- | ----------|
 | **Systeom Opertation** |       |                   |                      |          |           |